 The 322 Violations Of Active Mobility Act Show That Safety Needs To Be Enhanced

-On 1 May, the Active Mobility Act came into effect, spelling out where personal mobility devices (PMDs), bicycles and e-bikes can be used and how fast they can go.
+On 1 May, the Active Mobility Act came into effect, spelling out where these devices can be used and how fast they can go.

 In a nutshell, the Act stipulates that:

 - E-scooters are not allowed on roads

 322 users of personal mobility devices (PMD) have been caught for various offences since the Active Mobility Act came into force.

 Even though it’s just been a month since the Act came into effect, we believe it’s time for a review.